pmichaillat/economic-slack/syllabus.md

 + Papers must be less than 6,000 words.
 The wordcount excludes the reference list.
 + Papers should contain no more than 5 exhibits (tables and figures).
 Individual exhibits are limited to one page each.
 + Papers must include an abstract of 150 or fewer words.
 + Papers must be self-contained.
-Specifically, a reader should be able to follow the analysis in the paper and be convinced it is correct and coherent from the main text alone, without consulting the appendix.
-For empirical work, the main text should include relevant information about data sources, variable definitions and construction, the estimating equations, and any other information needed to understand and assess each exhibit in the main text.
-For theoretical work, proofs should be contained in the paper.
+A reader should be able follow the analysis in the paper and be convinced it is correct and coherent from the main text alone, without consulting any appendix.

 The research paper must be [written in LaTeX](#latex-resources) and compiled to a PDF.
 The paper should be [uploaded into your GitHub repository](https://github.com/pmichaillat/economic-slack/blob/main/github.md) before noon on the due date.